ballerina-platform/module-ballerinax-github/github4/test/README.md

 |------------------|-------------------| ------------------ |
 |0.970.0-beta1-SNAPSHOT | 0.9.5 | v4 |

-## Running github4.tests
+## Running tests

-All the github4.tests inside this package will make HTTP calls to the GitHub GraphQL API v4.
+All the tests inside this package will make HTTP calls to the GitHub GraphQL API v4.
 If the HTTP call fails, then so will the test case.

-In order to run the github4.tests, the user will need to have a GitHub Personal Access Token.
+In order to run the tests, the user will need to have a GitHub Personal Access Token.
 The token can be obtained by visiting

 **https://github.com/{profile} -> Settings -> Developer Settings -> Personal access tokens**